petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Finally, click _Export_ to export the object definitions.

-1. A window will pop up to display the export process.
+1. A window appears to display the export process.
 When the job is completed, click _Download_ to download a zip file.

    ![Click download to download a zip file.](./data-migration-center/images/03.png)